 Find reporting that monitors local visibility, map rankings, impressions, and listing health over time.

-If you are not able to see what is working, then you cannot even attempt to prove ROI or get better at your local listings strategy.
+If you cannot see what is working, you cannot even attempt to prove ROI or improve your local listings strategy.

 Try to always do it with a pilot: a brand, a region, or a small number of locations first.